neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-4.md

 ### Clean up resources

 >**Note : Please do not delete resources you deployed in this lab.
-You will reference them in the next Exercises of this module.**
+You will refer to them in the next Exercises of this module.**

 #### Review

 In this lab, you have:

-- Create a schedule-triggered function.
+- Created a schedule-triggered function.
 - Observed it runs every 5 seconds.
 - Updated the function.
 - Observed it runs every 30 seconds.